Financial-Times/o-brand/README.md

 To retrieve a variable for a variant use `oBrandConfigureFor`.
 This mixin accepts a content block and variant.
 This indicates styles within the content block should pertain to the passed variant.

+Styles within `oBrandConfigureFor` are [only output if the current brand supports the variant](#output-styles-only-if-a-brand-supports-a-variant).

 Building on the "define" example above:
 ```scss
 @include oBrandConfigureFor('o-example', 'inverse') {